pubkey/rxdb/docs-src/slow-indexeddb.md

 ## In-Memory on top of IndexedDB

 To prevent transaction handling and to fix the performance problems, we need to stop using IndexedDB as a database.
-Instead all data is loaded into the memory on the inital page load.
+Instead all data is loaded into the memory on the initial page load.
 Here all reads and writes happen in memory which is about 100x faster.
 Only some time after a write occured, the memory state is persisted into IndexedDB with a **single write transaction**.
 In this scenario IndexedDB is used as a filesystem, not as a database.

 There are some libraries that already do that: